hazybluedot/hazyblue.me/content/posts/archive/2013-05-15-open-source-treks-to-the-final-frontier.md

 - vtclis13
 ---

-There have [been](http://blogs.lt.vt.edu/leonp/2013/05/08/here-comes-linux/) a [couple](https://blogs.lt.vt.edu/hussaino/2013/05/15/linux-dominating-space/) of blog posts recently referencing the recent switch [NASA](http://www.nasa.gov/) made from Windows to [Debian 6](http://www.debian.org/), a [GNU/Linux](http://www.gnu.org/gnu/linux-and-gnu.html) distribution, as the OS running on the laptops abord the [International Space Station](http://www.nasa.gov/mission_pages/station/main/index.html).
+There have [been](http://blogs.lt.vt.edu/leonp/2013/05/08/here-comes-linux/) a [couple](https://blogs.lt.vt.edu/hussaino/2013/05/15/linux-dominating-space/) of blog posts recently referencing the recent switch [NASA](http://www.nasa.gov/) made from Windows to [Debian 6](http://www.debian.org/), a [GNU/Linux](http://www.gnu.org/gnu/linux-and-gnu.html) distribution, as the OS running on the laptops aboard the [International Space Station](http://www.nasa.gov/mission_pages/station/main/index.html).
 It's worth noting that Linux is no stranger to the ISS, as it has been a part of ground control operations [since the beginning](http://www.linux-magazine.com/w3/issue/12/Linux_on_the_International_Space_Station.pdf%20).

 The reasons for the space-side switch [are quoted](http://www.zdnet.com/to-the-space-station-and-beyond-with-linux-7000014958/) as